autumnleaves123/info-2300-final-project/documents/design-plan.md

 To CUDAP:

 Thank you for working with us these past few weeks.
+We have all thoroughly enjoyed working on your website!
+We have tried our very best to make it so that it can last (by implementing editing features and such) without relying on someone to code the website.

 **Website Requirements:** As requested, the website includes an About page which states the mission of the club, and a Meet the Board page to list all members of the current executive board.
 We've also included a gallery to display the images that you have shared with us, and a resources page that provides links to the ASL PowerPoint.
 In addition, the admin portal will allow you to make changes to the website without having to access the code.